Nine Americans killed in Mexican ambush, Trump urges joint war on drug cartels

 Under Trump, the United States and Mexico have often been at odds over trade, the U.S. president’s anti-immigration rhetoric and his plans to build a wall on their common border.

-But Trump has praised Lopez Obrador, his Mexican counterpart who took office 11 months ago, for helping to reduce the flow of Central American migrants to the United States.
+Trump has praised Andres Manuel Lopez Obrador, his Mexican counterpart who took office 11 months ago, for helping reduce flows of Central American migrants to the United States,

-Trump tweeted that he would await a call from Lopez Obrador, urging him to accept U.S. assistance.

-Lopez Obrador said he would call Trump on Tuesday about ways to cooperate on security but rejected what he called any foreign government intervention.

-“I’ll speak with President Trump to thank him for his support, and to see if in cooperation agreements there’s the possibility of getting help,” he told a news conference.
-“I don’t think we need the intervention of a foreign government to deal with these cases,” he added.

-Trump wrote on Twitter: “The great new President of Mexico has made this a big issue, but the cartels have become so large and powerful that you sometimes need an army to defeat an army!”
+However, he has increasingly expressed concerns about a recent spate of cartel violence.
+He praised Lopez Obrador for focusing on combating the gangs but said more needed to be done.

-“This is the time for Mexico, with the help of the United States, to wage WAR on the drug cartels and wipe them off the face of the earth,” Trump added.
+“This is the time for Mexico, with the help of the United States, to wage WAR on the drug cartels and wipe them off the face of the earth,” Trump said in a tweet reacting to the massacre.

+Later, he and Lopez Obrador spoke by phone, with the U.S. president offering help to ensure the perpetrators face justice.
+The Mexican leader said he would ensure justice was done.

+Prior to the call, Lopez Obrador rejected what he called any foreign government intervention.

 Mexico has used its military in a war on drug cartels since 2006.
 Despite the arrest or killing of leading traffickers, the campaign has not succeeded in reducing drug violence and has led to more killings as criminal groups fight among themselves.